Baháʼí Faith in Egypt: Modern community

 Since its inception the religion has had involvement in socio-economic development beginning by giving greater freedom to women, promulgating the promotion of female education as a priority concern, and that involvement was given practical expression by creating schools, agricultural coops, and clinics.
 The religion entered a new phase of activity when a message of the Universal House of Justice dated 20 October 1983 was released.
 Baháʼís were urged to seek out ways, compatible with the Baháʼí teachings, in which they could become involved in the social and economic development of the communities in which they lived.
 Worldwide in 1979 there were 129 officially recognized Baháʼí socio-economic development projects.
 By 1987, the number of officially recognized development projects had increased to 1482.
-However the current Egyptian Baháʼí community has had fatwas issued against it by Al-Azhar's Islamic Research Center, which charges Baháʼís with apostasy in Islam.
+However in the early 2000s, the Egyptian Baháʼí community had fatwas issued against it by Al-Azhar's Islamic Research Center, which charged Baháʼís with apostasy in Islam.
 There are still allegations of Baháʼí involvement with other powers and accusations of "using religion to promote deviant ideas to spark sedition or disdain the heavenly religions or their followers or to harm national unity."
 There have been homes burned down and families driven out of their communities.

 During and since the 2011 Egyptian revolution tensions have remained high – homes have been burnt though Baháʼís contributed to the dialog.
 Since 2011 Baháʼís while hopeful remain concerned and a Salafi spokesman has said of Baháʼís "We will prosecute the Bahai's (sic) on charge of treason."
 In the summer of 2012 Dwight Bashir, the Deputy Director for Policy and Research at the U.S. Commission on International Religious Freedom, called the Baháʼís in Egypt a "litmus test" as "a compelling indicator of the trajectory" Egyptian society was turning following the 2011 Egyptian revolution and outlined a number of myths about the religion showing examples of these myths being repeated in Egypt.

 In late 2012 Dr. Ibrahim Ghoniem, acting Minister of Education and member of the Muslim Brotherhood stated his opinion the Baháʼí children would be excluded from the Egyptian school system.
 Related comments also put in doubt the status of the Identification Controversy.
 According to news coverage, in December 2014 a government ministry organized a workshop for Muslim imams held in ʻAbbassia's Al-Nour Mosque to "raise awareness" of the "growing dangers of the spread of Bahaʼism," to maintain "national security and stability" as Bahaʼi thought allegedly "threatens Islam specifically and Egyptian society in general," and "teach young imams how to respond to Baháʼí thoughts and arguments."
 Minister Mohamed Mokhtar Goma of the Ministry of Religious Endowments continue to portray the Baháʼís as a threat to society in April 2015.
 Even listing the religion on purely administrative paperwork was considered a "threat to public order" in recent developments.